muratk3n/thirdwave/en/2021/06/eternal-dawn-kemal.md

 [During late Ottoman era] The reign of the first Ottoman parliament, however, proved short-lived.
-A rising tide of domestic crises gradually bled the sultan’s patience with constitutional govern- ance.
+A rising tide of domestic crises gradually bled the sultan’s patience with constitutional governance.
 The outbreak of popular revolt among villagers and townsmen in Bosnia and Bulgaria in 1876 cast a shadow over the ascendant liberal order.
 Rather than settle local and international apprehensions, state efforts to crush the uprisings provided an aggressive Russian government a casus belli to invade.
 Under the guise of Istanbul’s humbling defeat in the Russo-Ottoman War of 1877, Abdülhamid II abrogated the constitution, suspended the parliament, and reinsti- tuted a stringent monarchical order over the state...
 [But then] Abdülhamid II’s authoritarian turn led to growing levels of militancy in the empire’s Balkan and Anatolian provinces...

 Rather than grant greater authority to trained professionals, like [like Mehmet Cavid], in finding solutions to the challenges facing the